c19witness/uk-covid19-inquiry/2023-10-19_module-2/1_Professor_Catherine_Noakes.rst

 Then :outline:`droplet`?

-**Professor Catherine Noakes**: So :outline:`droplet` transmission is -- this is a slightly more tricky one, because it tends -- most people think of it as it refers to large :outline:`droplets`, almost like the spit :outline:`droplets`, that then behave like a ball, ballistically, and deposit out on surfaces very close by.
+**Professor Catherine Noakes**: So :outline:`droplet` transmission is -- this is a slightly more tricky one, because it tends -- most people think of it as it refers to large :outline:`droplets`, almost like the spit :outline:`droplets`, that then behave like a ball, ballistically, and :outline:`deposit out on surfaces` very close by.
 Now, in traditional sort of infection control in healthcare, :outline:`droplets` are defined as particles that are above 5 microns in diameter, and that's not correct, because a 5-micron diameter -- well, a 10-micron diameter particle can stay in the air and go to the other side of the room.
 So there are actually some incorrect definitions used to define the difference between :outline:`droplets` and :outline:`aerosols` that are used very commonly in infection control literature.

 **Counsel Inquiry**: So it's not an easy distinction, necessarily, to make, owing to those differences in interpretation?